This page contains links to various FERC posting requirements and other regulatory information.

 System OperatorsManager, Control Center OperationsResponsible for the operation of the transmission system.
 Responsible for ensuring that the transmission system is operated according to procedures and guidelines for providing high quality service to VELCO customers.
 Manages transmission system emergencies and unplanned outages and coordinates the Vermont and New England area operating activity with Vermont distribution utilities.
 Ensures switching, tagging and work activity conforms to the VELCO safety and switching rules.

-Director, ISO Relations and Power Accounting**Vice President, Communication, Systems and StrategyResponsible for representing the interests of VELCO’s transmission customers at ISO-NE assuring that communications among VELCO, Vermont’s utilities and regulators and ISO are effective and timely.
+Director, ISO Relations and Power Accounting**Director, Communications and StrategyResponsible for representing the interests of VELCO’s transmission customers at ISO-NE assuring that communications among VELCO, Vermont’s utilities and regulators and ISO are effective and timely.
 Directs activities of the Power Accounting team.

-Team Lead, Power Accounting**Director of ISO Relations and Power AccountingResponsible for managing the execution of the daily metering, market settlements and power billings.
+Manager, Power Accounting**Director of ISO Relations and Power AccountingResponsible for managing the execution of the daily metering, market settlements and power billings.

-Metering AnalystTeam Lead, Power AccountingResponsible for performing all metering functions, which include the daily collection, calculation, and validation and submittal of Vermont metering and load data.
+Metering AnalystManager, Power AccountingResponsible for performing all metering functions, which include the daily collection, calculation, and validation and submittal of Vermont metering and load data.
 Also includes the accurate creation and distribution of all information shares to other New England assigned meter readers.
 Assembles and classifies all monthly VJO deficiencies and creates reports for distribution to the VJO participants.

 Manager, EMSDirector, Operations and EMSResponsible for successful operation of the EMS system including SCADA/EMS and plant information systems.